 FAQs About The Soccer Season

 Players are invited to join the club after tryouts in May.
 Players take a break during June and July, although many participate in camps, which is highly recommended.
 Fall Season starts the first week in August and the competition schedule is heavy until mid-December with NorCal Fall league, St. Cup games and tournaments (tournaments determined by the DOC).
-After the holiday break, many teams continue competing through the Spring with NorCal Spring League, futsal, San Rafael Street Soccer and tournaments.
+After the holiday break, many teams continue competing through the Spring with NorCal Spring League, futsal, San Rafael Street Soccer and additional tournaments.

-Official mandatory practices start in the first week of August and continue through the end of the year.
+Official mandatory practices start in the first week of August and continue through early December.
 Practice logistics are made public one month in advance of their start.
 Practices run twice a week and a 3rd weekly practice is offered at an additional cost.
 Practices are 90 minutes long.